terraform-docs/terraform-docs/Readme.md

     # View inputs and outputs
     $ teraform-docs ./my-module

+    # View inputs and outputs for variables.tf and outputs.tf only
+    $ terraform-docs variables.tf outputs.tf

     # Generate a JSON of inputs and outputs
     $ teraform-docs json ./my-module

     # Generate markdown tables of inputs and outputs
     $ teraform-docs md ./my-module

+    # Generate markdown tables of inputs and outputs for the given module and ../config.tf
+    $ teraform-docs md ./my-module ../config.tf

   Options:
     -h, --help     show help information